hrishikeshSuresh/DisasterManagement/README.md

 #### Problem Statement

-+ Efficient allocation and management of resources between relief camps and shelters to avoid wastage of important resources during disaster relief operations.
++ Efficient allocation and management of resources between relief camps and shelters to avoid wastage of critical resources during disaster relief operations.
 + Help NGOs to respond to various needs of individuals in an affected area and maintain effective co-ordination between government, NGOs and general public to aid the relief operations.